ff-andres-baldizon/conferenceManagement/README.md

 # conferenceManagement
 remote test

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app and logs the output on the console.

 # Intro

 You can use any tools or resources you like.
 This includes any gems or stackoverflow, whatever helps you in your day to day you can use here.